gutestun/lateral.wiki-py/md/www/Digital Garden.md

 Something inbetween a blog, personal notes, twitter and… Actually, you know what?
 It's exactly what the internet – personal websites – used to be in the 90s.

 For me it is also a way of revisiting memories.
-As they bubble up, I write them down, which makes space for new (err… older) bubbles to float to the surface, where I again catch those, and encase them in the beautiful, glowing, warm amber of… cold digital clean text…
+As they bubble up, I write them down, which makes space for new (err… older) bubbles to float to the surface, where I again catch those, and encase them in the beautiful, glowing, warm amber of… cold clean digital text…

-It's a nice way of rummagint through ones damp, dark, sharply edged and metallic memory conduits.
+It's a cozy and comforting way to rummage through ones damp, dark, sharply edged and metallic memory conduits.
+Usually there's rust and leaking fluids as well.
+Not the clean Jeffrey Tubes of [tng](/not_created.md).

 [The essence of a digital garden is a personal website that foregoes navigational elements](./The%20essence%20of%20a%20digital%20garden%20is%20a%20personal%20website%20that%20foregoes%20navigational%20elements.md)